bskokdev/Bus-Tracker/README.md

 ### Testing

 I have also added a new unit tests to test the most crutial parts of the application - calculating the distance and parsers.
-The tests are ran automatically upon Dockefile build.
+The tests run automatically upon Dockefile build.
 You can also run them via terminal by this command.
-`go test ./...`
+`go test ./..a`